ICLR 2026

 Qualitative comparisons on the H2O dataset

 Table 1.
-On H2O unseen objects, actions, scenes, and subjects, EgoWorld outperforms prior methods across image quality, hand accuracy, and semantic alignment metrics: FID, PSNR, SSIM, LPIPS, PA-MPJPE, and CLIPScore.
+On unseen object, action, scene, and subject scenarios of H2O, EgoWorld outperforms prior methods across image quality, hand accuracy, and semantic alignment metrics: FID, PSNR, SSIM, LPIPS, PA-MPJPE, and CLIPScore.

 Methods Unseen Objects Unseen Actions Unseen Scenes Unseen Subjects